Game Show Congress

 Game Show Congress is a meeting of industry professionals, former contestants and fans of television game shows.
 It was first held in 2002.

 Past Congresses

 GSC 1

-The first Game Show Congress was held in Boulder, Colorado as an outgrowth of the University of Colorado Program Council Trivia Bowl and was spearheaded through the efforts of Paul Bailey as a non-profit organization.
-Featured guests included Steve Beverly as well as Who Wants to Be a Millionaire winners Ed Toutant and Lori Bailey plus multi-show winner Leszek Pawlowicz.
+The first Game Show Congress was held in Boulder, Colorado, as an extension of the University of Colorado Program Council Trivia Bowl.
+It was organized as a non-profit initiative by Paul Bailey.
+Featured guests included Steve Beverly, Who Wants to Be a Millionaire winners Ed Toutant and Lori Bailey, and multi-show winner Leszek Pawlowicz.

 GSC 2

 The second Congress moved to Las Vegas and was held in conjunction with an open quiz bowl tournament.
 Featured speakers included former Starcade host Mark Richards, all-time Who Wants to Be a Millionaire winner Kevin Olmstead, a presentation from NTN Buzztime, a presentation about the World's Largest Trivia Contest staged each year by 90FM in Stevens Point, Wisconsin, and the first appearance of The Game Show Round, a game with elements of over 30 different game shows from around the world.